Triplex Plunger Pump Discharge Pulsation Dampener: Working, Sizing and Problems

-A discharge pulsation dampener does not make a triplex plunger pump behave like a centrifugal pump.
-Its job is to absorb part of the pressure wave and release it back into the line between plunger strokes.
-When it is correctly selected, installed, and charged, the system becomes calmer and easier to control.
-When it is missing, undersized, wrongly precharged, waterlogged, or installed in the wrong location, the pump may still run, but the piping, instruments, valves, hose, and seals take unnecessary punishment.
+A discharge pulsation dampener does not turn a triplex plunger pump into a centrifugal pump.
+That is not its job.
+Its job is to absorb part of the pressure wave during the plunger discharge stroke and release that energy back into the line between strokes.
+When it is correctly selected, installed, and charged, the system becomes easier to control.
+When it is missing, undersized, wrongly precharged, waterlogged, or installed in the wrong location, the pump may still run, but the discharge system takes unnecessary punishment.

-This article explains how discharge pulsation dampeners work, how they are sized in practical plant terms, and what problems occur when dampener selection or maintenance is poor.
+This article explains how discharge pulsation dampeners work, how they are sized in practical plant terms, and what problems appear when dampener selection or maintenance is poor.

 Why Triplex Plunger Pumps Create Discharge Pulsation

 A triplex plunger pump uses three plungers working at different crank positions.
-This arrangement gives smoother flow than a single-plunger or duplex pump, but it still produces a repeating flow variation.
-Each plunger takes suction, compresses liquid, opens the discharge valve, and then pushes fluid into the discharge line.
-As the three plungers overlap, the discharge flow becomes more uniform, but pressure waves remain.
+This design gives smoother flow than a single-plunger or duplex pump, but it still produces repeating flow variation.
+Each plunger takes suction, compresses liquid, opens the discharge valve, and pushes fluid into the discharge line.

-In low pressure service with short piping, these pulsations may not look serious.
-In high pressure systems, they become more important because liquid compressibility, pipe elasticity, valve movement, hose length, and restrictions all interact.
-A small pressure fluctuation at the pump outlet can become a strong vibration problem at a bend, reducer, nozzle, heat exchanger, injection quill, or dead-ended section.
+In low pressure service with short piping, pulsation may not look serious.
+In high pressure systems, it becomes more important because liquid compressibility, pipe elasticity, valve action, hose length, bends, restrictions, and dead-ended sections all interact.
+A small fluctuation at the pump outlet can become visible vibration at a bend, reducer, nozzle, heat exchanger, injection quill, hose connection, or pipe support.

 For readers reviewing pump selection from the start, the guide on how to select triplex plunger pump for high pressure applications is a useful supporting reference.
 Pulsation control should be considered during selection, not only after vibration appears at site.